php-dev-br/laravel-doc-pt-br/broadcasting.md

 of the other users currently subscribed to the channel.
 The `joining` method will be executed when a new user joins a channel, while the `leaving` method will be executed when a user leaves the channel.
-The `error` method will be executed when the authentication endpoint returns an HTTP status code other than 200 or if there is a problem parsing the returned JSON.
+The `error` method will be executed when the authentication endpoint returns a HTTP status code other than 200 or if there is a problem parsing the returned JSON.

 <a name="broadcasting-to-presence-channels"></a>

-### Broadcasting to Presence Channels
+### Broadcasting To Presence Channels

 Presence channels may receive events just like public or private channels.
 Using the example of a chatroom, we may want to broadcast `NewMessage` events to the